projectweekend/angular-fully-loaded/README.md

 The loading directive has two attributes that must be populated:

 * **data** - This attribute must be bound to a property in your controller.
 This property must be an object with a booloean property of its own named `loading`.
 Toggling the value of `loading` from a controller or service will cause the message to show/hide.
-* **template** - This is the path to the HTML template the controls the presentation of your custom loading message.
+* **template** - This is the path to the HTML template the controls the presentation of the loading message.

 #### Loading Controller Example
 ~~~javascript